-I considered trying to stop Nathan’s increasingly smooth leg movements past the front of the bar, but realized at this point it was probably more trouble than it was worth.
+I considered trying to stop Nathan’s increasingly smooth stride out the front door, but realized at this point I might as well play along.
 I could feel Nathan’s approval of this line of thought as we, together in one body, walked out into the night.

 With a flash the device revealed a humanoid outline hovering in the air, which immediately collapsed into a pile of greenish blue liquid.
-Jennifer called it Posthumous Emergent Corporeality Fluid.
-Non-academics just call it ectoplasm.
+Jennifer called it Posthumous Emergent Mortality Extract.
+The rest of us just call it ectoplasm.
 Ecstatic with her discovery, she collected the fluid and headed home.
 Having been out until the wee hours of the morning on her hunt, she decided to catch a quick nap before the next day of tests began.
 At this point her brother, who had been out drinking at even worse hours, stumbled home barely cognizant and fairly thirsty.
-Dramatic irony can tell you what substance he blearily grabbed off the counter and drank.
+Dramatic irony can tell you what substance he blearily grabbed off the counter.

 Jennifer awoke the next morning to her brother and a gentleman from Victorian England confusedly arguing over the same mouth.
 She eventually calmed the two down, and they found that the ghost could leave her brother’s body.
 But when he did, he became just as impotent and incorporeal as he was before, until another flash from Jennifer’s device.

 The scientific community was taken by storm.
-Copies of Jennifer’s device were disseminated, more ghosts were found, tests were performed, and the ghost hunters of the world were seriously put out.
-Jennfier’s family was very proud, but also curious from a more...business-oriented perspective.
+Copies of the device were disseminated, more ghosts were found, tests were performed, and the ghost hunters of the world were seriously put out.
+Jennfier’s family was proud, but also said she could be making more money off this angle.
 And so the idea was put forth: possession as a luxury product.
 A unique experience found nowhere else!
-Share a head with a ghost!
+Share a head with a spirit!
 Experience another person’s thoughts and feelings!
 Get first-hand experience of past events!

 There was, of course, an incentive for the ghosts as well.
 Having a body and being able to interact with the word again had obvious advantages.
-But the only other place ghosts could be allowed one was in a laboratory, testing the day away.
-Here they got to experience corporeality all the time, so long as they agreed to leave their hosts when the duration they paid for was up.
-Of course some tried to take their bodies and run at first, but stealing a shared body was difficult enough that none ever got far, especially considering they shared that body’s thoughts, pains and emotions.
+But the only place ghosts could be allowed one was in a laboratory, testing the day away.
+Here they got to experience all the corporeality they could handle, so long as they agreed to leave their hosts when the duration they paid for was up.
+Some tried to take their bodies and run at first, but stealing a shared skull was difficult enough that they never got far, especially when they shared pains and emotions.

 But a final snag struck this burgeoning business.
-Too much was still unknown to the world about these ghosts and their possessing.
-Any given religion was a ceaseless maelstrom of conflict in regards to what these ghosts were and what they meant.
-The medical field was likewise baffled as to the effects of these possessions on people’s health.
+Too much was still unknown about how this possession functioned.
+Any given religion was a ceaseless maelstrom of conflict on what these ghosts were and what they meant.
+The medical field was likewise baffled as to the effects on people’s health.
 Health in general was thrown into question upon the realization that some rare circumstance lets you just keep ‘living’.
 Was this wise?
 Was this safe?
 Was this natural?
-No one knew, and so most governments played it safe and banned the practice to varying extents until further notice.
+No one knew, and so most of the world played it safe and banned the practice until further notice.
 But something this monumental wasn’t about to just disappear, so private establishments kept the industry alive beneath a veneer of legitimate business.
 Burton’s was one such place.

-I knew all of this, some from Stephen’s descriptions but most from the news when it had started several years back.
-I also knew that no one, alive or otherwise, who could explain why some people came back as ghosts.
+I knew all of this, some from Stephen’s descriptions but most from the news when it started several years ago.
+I also knew that no one, alive or otherwise, could explain why some people came back as ghosts.
 In spite of this, I put the question to Nathan as he was walking us to a nearby bar.
-He told me what I already knew with exasperation, and then told me to stop asking stupid questions everyone asked.
+He told me what I already knew with exasperation, then said to stop asking the same stupid questions everyone asked.
 When I pressed him on the matter to be sure, I learned that you can, in fact, get a headache from shouted thoughts.
-I packed away questions about the afterlife from here on out.
+I packed away questions about the afterlife after that.

 And, and then you know what happened?
 I thought.
 And then the son of a bitch says, he says that I cut HIM off!
-Based on some of the odd looks other patrons of the bar were giving me I think I may have mumbled some of those thoughts aloud, but I wasn’t in a fit state of mind to worry about that right now.
+Based on the odd looks other patrons were giving me I think I may have mumbled some of those thoughts aloud.
+But I wasn’t in a fit state of mind to worry about that right now.

 It was several hours later and Nathan and I were now at our second bar.
-We hadn’t intended to leave the first bar at all, but things just got a little...out of hand.
+We hadn’t intended to leave the first at all, but things just got a little...out of hand.
 No amount of drinks could get me to agree with Nathan’s desire to chat with the ladies in our current state.
 But we eventually drank enough where we both agreed to show onlookers some ‘sweet dance moves’, as I think I put it.
-Ignoring the fact that this wasn’t a bar where dancing was going on, there was the more obvious issue of two drunks in the same body trying to dance without consulting one another.
+Ignoring the fact that there wasn’t a dance floor, there was the more obvious issue of two drunks in the same body trying to bust a move without consulting one another.
 Luckily there were only a few minor casualties, but we were ejected from the establishment regardless.

 Nathan was much better drinking company than the software engineers I worked with, and I didn’t have many friends outside of work.
-He also didn’t get annoyingly argumentative like they all did, as when disagreements popped up we instantly understood where the other was coming from.
-I had learned that Nathan had done this possession thing many times before and I didn’t need to go through the tedious process of explaining the last hundred years like he was a doggone moron.
-It also happened Nathan had almost as little to say about his regular life as he did about the afterlife.
+He also didn’t get annoyingly argumentative like they did, as when disagreements popped up we instantly understood where the other was coming from.
+Nathan had done this possession thing many times before and said I didn’t need to go through the tedious process of explaining the last hundred years like he was a doggone moron.
+The man had even less to say about his regular life then the afterlife.
 I asked his job, he said accountant.
-I asked about the turn of the 20th century, he said it was even more boring than it was now.
+I asked about the 19th century, he said it was even more boring than it was now.
 I asked about what he did for fun, and he said he talked about more interesting things than this.
 It was only after I shifted topics from his personal life that he got more talkative.
-We had since settled comfortably in our most mutually enthusiastic topic, types of people we hated.
+We had since settled into our most mutually enthusiastic topic, types of people we hated.

 “Ugh, I HATE people like that!” responded Nathan.
-“I hate, I mean, I know EXACTLY the type of blowhard who would try that type of thing!
+“I hate, I mean, I know EXACTLY the type of blowhard who would try that, y'know, type of thing!
 And the fact that you –“

 I know!
-I intercepted, the two of us sharing thoughts long enough to often understand each other before we’d finished thinking out loud.
+I intercepted, the two of us sharing enough to understand before the other finished thinking out loud.
 Because it’s like, that’s so ru –

 “SO rude, yeah!“